What is Acquisition Finance?

 To learn more, check out CFI’s M&A Modeling Course.

 There are many different ways to acquire financing for an acquisition.
-The acquiring company can pay the target company through methods such as cash, stock swaps, debt, mezzanine financing, equity, leveraged buyout or sellers financing.
-However, what is important is how optimal it is, as well as its alignment with the goals and nature of the business deal.
+The acquiring company can pay the target company through methods such as cash, stock swaps, debt, mezzanine financing, equity, leveraged buyout, or seller’s financing.
+What is important is how optimal the financing is, and how well it aligns with the goals and nature of the business deal.
 It is vital to plan the acquisition financing structure to fit the circumstance.

 Even though debt is quite inexpensive relative to equity, the interest it requires can inhibit the flexibility of an organization.
-Huge volumes of debt are more appropriate for companies that are mature, with steady cash flows and do not require large capital expenditure.
+Huge volumes of debt are more appropriate for companies that are mature, with steady cash flows, and that do not require large capital expenditures.
 Firms that compete in unstable markets, want to grow fast, and also need huge amounts of capital to grow are most likely to need equity financing.